alan478/CMU_IDL_51/README.md

 ---

-## Contribution
-- **Alankrit & Sumedh**: Literature review, model improvement research, and evaluation.
-- **Vagisha & Atharva**: Data preprocessing, baseline model implementation, and training.

----

 ## Acknowledgments
 This work is inspired by existing research in text style transfer, including models like T5 and custom transformers.
 Special thanks to the CMU-IDL course for guidance and resources.

----

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.